scmschmidt/trento_checks_for_supportconfig/README.md

    > The default always uses registry.opensuse.org/devel/sap/trento/factory/containers/trento containing the rolling release.
 To use a different, run: `WANDA_REGISTRY=... ./install`
    > The registry for the released version is registry.suse.com/trento.

-   > :exclamation: If the personal configuration file `~/.config/tscs/config` exists, the install script will put the new one as `~/.config/tscs/config.new`.
+   > :exclamation: If the personal configuration file `~/.config/tscs/config` exists, the install script puts the new one as `~/.config/tscs/config.new`.
    > Verify if changes need to be adapted.

    > :exclamation: This version works only with Wanda versions, where checks are in a separate container.